Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 Breast Reconstruction FAQs:

-A: In 1998, the US Congress passed the Women's Health and Cancer Rights Act mandating coverage by insurance companies for the procedures on the contralateral (non-cancer) breast to achieve symmetry in breast reconstruction.
-This includes breast augmentations, breast lifts and breast reductions.
+In 1998, the US Congress passed the Women's Health and Cancer Rights Act mandating coverage by insurance companies for the procedures on the contralateral (non-cancer) breast to achieve symmetry in breast reconstruction.
+This includes breast augmentations, breast lifts, and breast reductions.

 Patient Testimonials: